Our Team

 Gordia-Anne Hattingh

-Montessori Trained ECE 15 years
+Montessori Trained ECE 18+ years

 Reliever & In-House Montessori Trainer

 My name is Gordia.
 I am a passionate Montessori teacher who has been involved in Montessori Centres for many years.
-You have seen me around in both Whare Kea and Tui Nest as I am a relief teacher.
+You have seen me around in both Whare Kea and Tui Nest as I am a Montessori mentor and relief teacher.
 I really enjoy working with these age groups as they have so much to offer, and we both learn alongside each other on a daily basis.